 RECs are a method of keeping track of renewable electricity.
 One REC is minted for every 1 megawatt-hour of electricity generated.
 RECs are tracked in a central database known as the NEPOOL GIS (generation information system).
 Electricity customers who wish to be able to say they are purchasing renewable electricity from the grid can pay for RECs in addition to paying for the electricity they use.
 Purchasing RECs gives an electricity customer the right to say he/she has used the electricity generated by renewable energy systems.
 Once a REC is purchased, it is then retired so that no one else can purchase it and lay claim to having used the same renewable energy.

 The RPS is a minimum amount of renewable energy that is required by law in the electricity sold in a state by the utilities and other electricity suppliers.
 Massachusetts has an RPS, as do many other states.
 An RPS specifies both the amount and type of renewable energy that must be included.
 Because of the Massachusetts RPS, all electricity sold in the state includes a minimum amount of renewable energy.
 Massachusetts also has an APS, an alternative portfolio standard, which requires that all electricity include a minimum amount generated by alternative energy sources, which are typically highly efficient but not renewable.
 Read more on the Massachusetts DOER website.

-To opt up is to change from the Power Choice Standard offering to the Power Choice Green option in Sutton Power Choice.
+To opt up is to change from the Power Choice Standard offering to the Power Choice Green option and 100% renewable electricity in Sutton Power Choice.